 An HLT is a superordinate descriptor for the PTs linked to it.
 It is an inclusive category which links PTs related to it by anatomy, pathology, physiology, etiology, or function.
-Examples of HLTs are: HLT Bronchospasm and obstruction, HLT Mediastinal disorders, HLT Pulmonary oedemas, and HLT Upper respiratory tract neoplasms.
 The terminology is not a taxonomy, so the specificity of HLTs is not uniform throughout the terminology (or between SOCs).